The rocket rise of Brageot and Murphy

 A champion aerobatic pilot, Brageot was a member of the second competitive category of the Red Bull Air Race for two seasons.
 He went on to take part in the sport's Master Mentoring Program, where he was coached by 2014 World Champion Nigel Lamb.
 When the British pilot retired, Brageot burst onto the World Championship scene in Lamb's former raceplane.
-Together with Lamb's former team, the French pilot collected 24 points and made the Round of 8 four times across 2017 – at the time, a record for a rookie in the Master Class.
+Together with Lamb's former team, the French pilot collected 24 points and made the Round of 8 four times across 2017 – at the time, a record for a Challenger Class graduate coming into the Master Class.
 This year, he and his #11RACING team have taken their racing to the next level, with their first race podium and a season-final position of 4th place overall.
 "The trick is work," says the 31-year-old.
 "Personal work, team work.
 Add that together with a super-strong motivation and a fantastic team spirit, and I go for the best flights I can achieve!"

 Brageot collected his first Master Class podium this year in Budapest